apocalyptech/animalwellsave/README.md

 ### Easiest Method: pip

+At the basic level, once Python is installed, you can install `animalwellsave` with a simple:

+    pip install animalwellsave

-The easiest way to install `animalwellsave` is via `pip` inside a [virtual environment](https://docs.python.org/3/library/venv.html).
+It's recommended to install in a [virtual environment](https://docs.python.org/3/library/venv.html), though.
 On Unix/Mac:

     cd /wherever/you/want/to/keep/the/virtualenv
     python -m venv virtualenv_dir